jorgegabrielvm/Python/SDA-GPT/README.md

 • Connecting server to OpenAI via API's

-• Creating a Python web app using Flask, HTML, CSS and Javascript
+• Creating a Python web app using FastAPI, HTML, CSS and Javascript

 • Deep learning